This article originally appeared on VICE Canada.

-Climate activist Greta Thunberg commented on the statements on Twitter Tuesday morning, writing, “well, at least we are seeing some honesty for once… Unfortunately this (is) how large parts of the world are run.”
+Climate activist Greta Thunberg commented on the statements on Twitter Tuesday morning night, writing, “well, at least we are seeing some honesty for once… Unfortunately this (is) how large parts of the world are run.”

 Savage was speaking of the controversial Trans Mountain pipeline expansion.
 The pipeline is currently under construction despite much pushback by Indigenous groups and climate activists.
 It is set to run from Edmonton to Burnaby, B.C.
 After she made the comments the hosts laughed, but Savage continued with the notion that COVID-19 will help pipeline construction undeterred.